The Best Souvenirs to Bring back from a Safari in Uganda

 It also allows you to get to know some Ugandans.
 Such times often result in lasting friendships over the Internet.

-If you like to purchase bulk-beads, we can also arrange that for you.
+If you like to purchase beads in bulk, we can arrange that for you, especially in Kampala.

 11. Snare-Ware Sculptures:

 Snares to Wares is a community-based conservation initiative started by Michigan State University that is dedicated to improving human livelihood and protecting wildlife in East Africa.
 We remove wire snare traps from Murchison Falls National Park to keep wildlife safe from being poached.
 Those wires are then given to local artisans in the village of Pakwach, Uganda, who train community members (especially youth vulnerable to being recruited by poachers) to make a living in craftsmanship rather than poaching.
 By transforming wire snares into pieces of art, these young artists gain the skills and experience they need to provide for themselves and their families without ever resorting to poaching.

 Each piece of art is crafted out of snare wire retrieved from the landscape in and around Murchison Falls National Park, Uganda, which would have otherwise captured wildlife such as lions, giraffes, and elephants.